Malindi Marine National Park & Reserve

 Snorkeling

-Snorkeling is by far the most popular activity at Malindi – all you need is your snorkel and some fins (available for rental) and you can set off to enjoy an amazing and safe marine adventure.
-There are some spectacular coral formations in the fairly shallow waters of the Coral Garden, which are just 300 meters offshore and are accessed by boat.
+Snorkeling is by far the most popular activity at Malindi – all you need is your snorkel and some fins (available for rental), and you can set off to enjoy an amazing and safe marine adventure.
+There are spectacular coral formations in the fairly shallow waters of the Coral Garden, just 300 meters offshore and accessible by boat.

 Fishing:

-Fishing is very limited on the island but can be done at the reserve, Malindi was once recognized as a gaming destination in 1934 by Hemingway.
-Fishing gears are available and the ocean is rich with various fish species.
+Fishing is very limited on the island, but can be done at the reserve.
+Hemingway recognized Malindi as a gaming destination in 1934.
+Fishing gear is available, and the ocean is rich with various fish species.

-Sardegna can be accessed through the Malindi Marine Park with a boat.
-You can take a full day glass bottom boat and enjoy Sardegna, lunch on the boat, and snorkeling.
+Sardegna can be accessed by boat from the Malindi Marine Park.
+You can take a full-day glass-bottom boat and enjoy Sardinia, lunch on the boat, and snorkeling.

 Arabuko Sokoke Forest Reserve